Mildly Overparameterized ReLU Networks Have a Favorable Loss Landscape

 where $a^{(j)}$ denotes the $j$th column of $A$.
-In order to establish nonsingularity of the Jacobian $\nabla_{\theta}F$, we need to ensure that the activation matrix $A$ does not have too much linear dependence between its rows.
+To show that the Jacobian $\nabla_{\theta}F$ has rank $n$, we need to ensure that the activation matrix $A$ does not have too much linear dependence between its rows.
 The following result, due to \cite{bourgain2010singularity}, establishes this for most choices of $A$. \begin{theorem} Let $A$ be a $d \times d$ matrix whose entries are iid random variables sampled uniformly from $\{0, 1\}$.
 Then $A$ is singular with probability at most

 \end{theorem} The next lemma shows that the specific values of $v$ are not relevant to the rank of the Jacobian. \begin{lemma} Let $a^{(j)} \in \R^{d_1}$, $x^{(j)} \in \R^{d_0}$ for $j \in [n]$ and $v \in \R^{d_1}$ be vectors, with $v_i \neq 0$ for all $i \in [d_1]$.
 Then